dart-lang/site-www/src/tools/pub/publishing.md

   it's too large, consider splitting it into multiple packages, or cutting down on the number of included resources or examples.

-* Your package should only have hosted dependencies.
-Git dependencies are allowed but strongly discouraged; not everyone using Dart has Git installed, and Git dependencies don't support version resolution as well as hosted dependencies do.
+* Your package should depend only on hosted dependencies (from the default pub package server) and SDK dependencies (`sdk: flutter`).
+These restrictions ensure that dependencies of your packages cannot become unavailable in the future.

 Be aware that the email address associated with your Google account is displayed on the [Pub site]({{site.pub}}) along with any